Collaborative Learning for Cyberattack Detection in Blockchain Networks: Introduction

 \begin{itemize} \item We set up experiments in our laboratory to build a private blockchain network with the aims of not only obtaining real blockchain datasets, but also testing our proposed learning model in a real-time manner.
 To the best of our knowledge, this is the first dataset obtained from a laboratory for studying cyberattacks in blockchain networks, and thus we expect that our proposed BNaT dataset can promote the development of ML-based intrusion detection solutions in blockchain networks in the near future.
+More details of the dataset can be found at the link~\footnote{https://avitech-vnu.github.io/BNaT}.

 \item We build an effective tool named Blockchain Intrusion Detection (BC-ID) to collect data in the blockchain network.
 This tool can extract features from the collected network traffic data, filter attack samples in network traffic, and exactly label them in a real-time manner.